horga83/shellChatGPT/README.md

 ## Distinct Features

-- In chat mode, run command with operator `!` or `/`
+- In chat mode, chat commands run with *operator* `!` or `/`, such as `!new` to start new session, `!temp 0.9` to set temperature, `!max 2048` to set max tokens,
+`!log ~/chat.log` to set a readable chat log, and so on
 - In chat mode, edit history entries with command `!hist`, delete or comment them out with `#` to update context on the run
-- Add operator slash `/` to the end of prompt as last character to trigger completions preview mode
+- Add operator slash `/` to the end of prompt (as last character) to trigger completions *preview mode*
-- Code completions work with chat mode option `-c`
+- One can regenerate a response typing in a new prompt a single slash `/`.
 - Hopefully, default colours are colour-blind friendly